How to Make an Ice Bowl for Shrimp Cocktail

 After I shared my Beach Ball Themed cocktail party I had some questions about how I made the ice bowl for my shrimp, and I want to provide answers for my readers!

 You begin by finding two large bowls that will nest one inside the other.
 I thought these were the ones I would use, but at the last minute I decided on a larger bowl for the inside (to replace the yellow one).

 You will set the smaller bowl inside the larger one, put duct tape across the top to hold it down and keep it from floating and then pour your water into the larger bowl.
-I also put water inside the smaller bowl to help keep it from floating.
-Don’t fill the inner bowl with so much water that it reaches the top, you will end up with a giant hunk of ice that way and no way to get the bowls apart without melting all of the ice.
+Put water inside the smaller bowl to help keep it from floating.
+Don’t fill the inner bowl with so much water that it reaches the top or you will end up with a giant hunk of ice that way and no way to get the bowls apart without melting it all.

 A note about “clear” ice.

 I did boil my water ahead of time this time, but I find if I boil it and let it cool completely, and then bring it to a boil a second time it does freeze a little clearer.
 There are all kinds of methods for getting “clear” ice, you can Google it and see if you want to try one of those methods.